Consumerism In America and Why Are You Wearing Gang Colors?

 .

 Livings Simple Minimalists let go of the desires of wants over time.
-Before he knows it he is buying less, spending less, needs to work less, and has less stress.
+Before he knows it, he buys less, spends less, needs to work less, and has less stress.

-The Living Simple Minimalist is now more happy spending time with friends and family and living more with less.
-Cured of Consumerism in America.
+The Living Simple Minimalist is now happier spending time with friends and family and living more with less.
+They were cured of Consumerism in America.